truebit/xUnique/README.rst

 Contributions
 -------------

--  I only tested on several single projects and serveral projects with a subproject, so maybe there should be more unconsidered conditions.
+-  I only tested on several single projects and several projects with a subproject, so maybe there should be more unconsidered conditions.
 If you get any problem, feel free to fire a Pull Request or Issue